shielamms/half-full-stack/nlp/_posts/2021-10-31-diplomacy-lie-detector.md

 ```

 ## The results...
-The whole code can be found in this Git repository: ____

-To interpret the results of the classification report, we can first clarify what true positives, false positives, true negatives, and false positives are in this context.
+To interpret the results of the classification report, it might be useful to first clarify what true positives, false positives, true negatives, and false positives are in this context.

 **True Positives (TP)**: the number of actual true messages that we predicted as true.